 We addressed this in an earlier blog, but we think it’s important to mention it again.
 Never open emails from people you don’t know.
 Never give out sensitive information or passwords via email to anyone.
 Major companies will never ask for it.

 The same holds true for websites.
 Don’t visit links that you aren’t sure about or seem sketchy.
 Also, be careful of clicking links that look odd.
 Always make sure shortened links are redirecting you to a known site.

 3. Never Give Out Personal Information

 While this one might seem like a no-brainer, you’d be surprised how often it happens.
 It’s often the case that hackers get your information through social media and other online presence that they can use to piece together passwords or login information.
 They can use this to access bank accounts, credit cards, and other sensitive accounts.
-Be careful what you post online and never give out personal information in public areas.
+Be careful what you post online and never give out personal information on social media.

 4. Use Strong Passwords

 The days of being able to use “1234” or “password” as your password are long gone.
 If you are using birthdays, pets names or other easily identifiable information as your password, change them now.
 Your password should be composed of upper and lower case characters, numbers and at least one unique character.

 At some point, you will lose data, and it may be due to malware or other malicious attacks.
 Having your data stored in a safe place is a practice that you should get into immediately.
 If you ever get into a case of ransomware (where your computer access is held hostage for money), you’ll still have access to all of your files.